labthings/labthings-fastapi/docs/source/using_things.rst

 Dynamic class generation
 -------------------------

-The object returned by :meth:`.ThingClient.from_url` is an instance of a dynamically-created subclass of :class:`.ThingClient`.
+The object returned by `.ThingClient.from_url` is an instance of a dynamically-created subclass of `.ThingClient`.
 Dynamically creating the class is needed because we don't know what the methods and properties should be until we have downloaded the Thing Description.
 However, this means most code autocompletion tools, type checkers, and linters will not work well with these classes.
 In the future, LabThings-FastAPI will generate custom client subclasses that can be shared in client modules, which should fix these problems (see below).

 .. _things_from_things:

 Using Things from other Things
 ------------------------------

-One goal of LabThings-FastAPI is to make code portable between a client (e.g. a Jupyter notebook, or a Python script on another computer) and server-side code (i.e. code inside an action of a :class:`.Thing`).
-This is done using a :class:`.DirectThingClient` class, which is a subclass of :class:`.ThingClient`.
+One goal of LabThings-FastAPI is to make code portable between a client (e.g. a Jupyter notebook, or a Python script on another computer) and server-side code (i.e. code inside an action of a `.Thing`).
+This is done using a `.DirectThingClient` class, which is a subclass of `.ThingClient`.

-A :class:`.DirectThingClient` class will call actions and properties of other :class:`.Thing` subclasses using the same interface that would be used by a remote client, which means code for an action may be developed as an HTTP client, for example in a Jupyter notebook, and then moved to the server with minimal changes.
+A `.DirectThingClient` class will call actions and properties of other `.Thing` subclasses using the same interface that would be used by a remote client, which means code for an action may be developed as an HTTP client, for example in a Jupyter notebook, and then moved to the server with minimal changes.
 Currently, there are a few differences in behaviour between working locally or remotely, most notably the return types (which are usually Pydantic models on the server, and currently dictionaries on the client).
 This should be improved in the future.

+Actions that make use of other `.Thing` objects on the same server should access them using dependencies_.

 Planned future development: static code generation
 --------------------------------------------------

 In the future, `labthings_fastapi` will generate custom client subclasses.
 These will have the methods and properties defined in a Python module, including type annotations.
 This will allow static analysis (e.g. with MyPy) and IDE autocompletion to work.
 Most packages that provide a `Thing` subclass will want to release a client package that is generated automatically in this way.
 The intention is to make it possible to add custom Python code to this client, for example to handle specialised return types more gracefully or add convenience methods.
 Generated client code does mean there will be more packages to install on the client in order to use a particular Thing.
 However, the significant benefits of having a properly defined interface should make this worthwhile.

-Return types are also currently not consistent between client and server code: currently, the HTTP implementation of :class:`.ThingClient` deserialises the JSON response and returns it directly, meaning that :class:`pydantic.BaseModel` subclasses become dictionaries.
+Return types are also currently not consistent between client and server code: currently, the HTTP implementation of `.ThingClient` deserialises the JSON response and returns it directly, meaning that `pydantic.BaseModel` subclasses become dictionaries.
 This behaviour should change in the future to be consistent between client and server.
 Most liekly, this will mean Pydantic models are used in both cases.